-• Administrative Leave can be used when the school needs to gather information regarding an alleged incident without a student's presence in school.
+Administrative Leave can be used when the school needs to gather information regarding an alleged incident without a student's presence in school.
 During this time away from school, the student normally will remain in good standing, while the family, school, and /or outside parties work to address the issues in question.
-There may be circumstances which case the school to determine that the student is not in good standing.
-The Executive director and Academic direction will determine if the leave changes to suspension or expulsion.
+There may be circumstances which cause the school to determine that the student is not in good standing.
+The Executive Director and Academic Director will determine if the leave changes to suspension or expulsion.